Home

 Be sure to pull up roots when possible rather than simply breaking them off.
 Each year, you'll see fewer and fewer weeds and they'll become a minor issue overall.

-If you have an area yet waiting to be planted, cover the ground with a 3” layer of mulch while you decide what to plant there.
 There are two types of these unwanted garden plants.
 The annual variety which live only one growing season, can be simply pulled out by hand.

 If you do happen to miss one or two of these, the season change will take care of ridding your garden areas of them for you.